 - Radiocapitellar line: on a lateral x-ray of the elbow joint, an imaginary line drawn through the center of the neck of the radius should pass through the center of the capitellum of the humerus.
 If an elbow dislocation is present, the line does not intersect the capitellum.

-- CT scan of the elbow joint: indicated to evaluate the extent of associated fractures
+- CT scan of the elbow joint: indicated only if a complex elbow dislocation is suspected to evaluate the extent of associated fractures

 - Indication: simple elbow dislocation (no fracture)